 5 Potential Causes of Stiff Hands

 We all use our hands every day for nearly everything that we do.
-When your hands start becoming stiff, it can prevent you from performing your daily routine and from doing what you love.
-If you’re experiencing stiffness in your hands, there can be several causes for it.
+When your hands start becoming stiff, it can prevent you from performing your daily routine and doing what you love.
+If you’re experiencing stiffness in your hands, there can be several causes.
 Learning about five potential causes of stiff hands can hopefully help you find an answer for relief.

 Hand Stiffness

-The hand consists of 27 bones, 34 muscles, 27 joints, and over 100 ligaments and tendons.
+The hand comprises 27 bones, 34 muscles, 27 joints, and over 100 ligaments and tendons.
 Since we use our hands so much and they’re so intricate, even delicate, hand injuries can be relatively common.
-Whether you’re suffering from overuse, arthritis, have taken a fall, or have an infection, many different conditions can lead to hand stiffness.
+Whether you’re suffering from overuse or arthritis, have taken a fall, or have an infection, many different conditions can lead to hand stiffness.
 These conditions can sometimes be treated at home with time, though others require medical intervention to heal properly.

 Arthritis